shadowaxe99/AI-AGENTIC-APPLE-SAUCE/README.md

 }
 ```

-> You can check a Python API client generated for almost identical API [here](https://github.com/e2b-dev/e2b/tree/main/api-service/playground_client) and a wrapper for this API so an agent written in Pyhton can it use as a playground [here](https://github.com/e2b-dev/e2b/tree/main/api-service/session/playground).
+> You can check a Python API client generated for almost identical API [here](https://github.com/e2b-dev/e2b/tree/main/api-service/playground_client) and a wrapper for this API so an agent written in Python can it use as a playground [here](https://github.com/e2b-dev/e2b/tree/main/api-service/session/playground).

 ## Endpoints
 ### Sessions